 - Member of the Resource Management Law Association

 - Member of the New Zealand Animal Law Association

 in Environment Court, High Court and Court of Appeal proceedings regarding the consenting of a water bottling plant expansion

-Representing Tararua District Council
+Advising Tararua District Council

-Representing Hutt City Council
+Representing Upper Hutt City Council

 in Environment Court enforcement proceedings relating to natural wetlands under the National Policy Statement for Freshwater Management, National Environmental Standards for Freshwater and Greater Wellington Regional Council's Proposed Natural Resources Plan

 Acting for Waka Kotahi NZ Transport Agency

 on the notices of requirement and resource consent applications for the Ōtaki to North of Levin state highway project

 Advising local authorities, including Upper Hutt City Council and Christchurch City Council